Moving the FileHold data directories to different storage locations

 This article is intended for skilled Windows Server administrators.
 An database administrator will also be needed for database backup.
 Moving the FileHold databases is not covered in this knowledge base article.
 Moving FileHold data directories is not included in your FileCare agreement, but FileHold professional services are available if needed.

-TIP: There is no requirement that these directories are in related locations.
+There is no requirement that these directories are in related locations.
 However, it may be easier to setup and manage backups if they are all located in the same directory tree.

-Overview of the Move Process
+Overview of the move process

 There are two or three FileHold data directories depending on the FileHold version.
 The web client only (WCO) installation has only the temporary upload directory.
 All directories are present on the full application server installation.
 Allow 15 - 30 minutes for the necessary configuration changes.
 The time needed to copy files will be dependent on the volume of data and the speed of transferring data between the old and new locations.